cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 modes.

 ```
-HasPointAndRange() (hasPoint bool, hasRange bool)
+HasPointAndRange() (hasPoint, hasRange bool)
 Key() []byte

-PointValue() []byte

-RangeEndKey() []byte
+Value() []byte

+RangeBounds() (start, end []byte)
+RangeKeys() []RangeKey

+type RangeKey struct {
-RangeSuffix() []byte
+    Suffix []byte
-RangeValue() []byte
+    Value  []byte
+}
 ```

-During iteration with a combined iterator, an iteration position may surface both a point key and a range key at the currently-positioned `Key`.
+When a combined iterator exposes range keys, it exposes all the range keys covering `Key`.
+During iteration with a combined iterator, an iteration position may surface just a point key, just a range key or both at the currently-positioned `Key`.

+Described another way, a Pebble combined iterator guarantees that it will stop at all positions within the keyspace where:
+1. There exists a point key at that position.
+2. There exists a range key that logically begins at that postition.

-Range keys surfaced through iteration may be fragmented.
+In addition to the above positions, a Pebble iterator may also stop at keys in-between the above positions due to internal fragmentation.
+The range keys surfaced through iteration may be fragmented.

 Range keys are physically fragmented as an artifact of the log-structured merge tree structure and internal sstable boundaries.
 Range key fragments surfaced through a user-facing iterator may be split at any user key boundary within the original range's user key range.
 This allows for range keys with boundary keys that have suffixes that sort above or below the range key's suffix.
-For example a `RangeSet([a,c), @50, <value>)` may be surfaced as the range key fragments `RangeSet([a, b@30), @50, <value>)` and `RangeSet([b@30,c), @50, <value>)`.
+For example a `RangeSet([a,c), @50, <value>)` may be surfaced as the range key fragments `RangeSet([a, b@30), @50, <value>)` and `RangeSet([b@30,c),
+@50, <value>)`.
 The exposed fragments may also be finer than the physical fragments.
-This is considered acceptable
+This is considered acceptable since:
-since:

 1. the `RangeUnset` semantics are over the logical range and not a physical key,